KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/webpack_basic.md

 If you open the generated _bundle.js_ file, you'll notice it's larger than the **Browserify** version.
 Your code is in there (might use Atom's search b/c it's a bit hidden in there), **lodash** is in there **and** there is some extra **Webpack** code in there that enables **Webpack** to do its own thing.
   {% endhint %}

-1. Obviously having to type `./node_modules/.bin/webpack index.js bundle.js` everytime you want to build your file isn't ideal.
+1. Obviously having to type `./node_modules/.bin/webpack index.js bundle.js` every time you want to build your file isn't ideal.
 Let's add an **npm** script to make our lives easier.
 Open your _package.json_ file in Atom.

 1. There is already a script in there, look for the following:
   ```json